There are many causes for power tripping in your home. Here are a few of the usual suspects:

 - An overloaded circuit – too many electrical appliances used at once

 - An electrical fault on one of the circuits.
-This could be due to various reasons such as water leakage, rodents, age and deterioration, faulty wiring
+This could be due to various reasons such as water leakage, rodents, age and deterioration or faulty wiring

 - Scheduled maintenance in your street.
-You should have been informed about this by your electrical supplier, but if able to, check if any of the neighbours have power out.
+You should have been informed about this by your electrical supplier, but if viable, check if any of the neighbours have power out.